anginguyen/GameProjects/README.md

 The game was inspired by Club Penguin's "Thin Ice" and the theme was inspired by Studio Ghibli's "My Neighbor Totoro."

+I programmed the entirety of the game.
 Sprites and animations were created by Megan Yeh.
 The background music came from "My Neighbor Totoro" and sound FX came from various YouTube clips.

 <img src="/Cloud%20Hop/Screenshots/Menu.png" alt="Cloud Hop Menu Screen" width="500">
 <img src="/Cloud%20Hop/Screenshots/LevelStart.png" alt="Cloud Hop Level Start" width="500">